Galway & District League: History

-From newspapers viewed at the National Library of Ireland, the first Galway League may have been played for in 1925–26.
+From newspapers viewed at the National Library of Ireland, the first Galway League may have been played in 1925–26.
 It was won by Galway Celtic Albion F.C. with the runners up being Galway Celtic F.C.
 There is no formal relegation system with any other league within the Republic of Ireland football league system.
-However both Mervue United and Salthill Devon played in the inaugural 2008 A Championship season.
+However, both Mervue United and Salthill Devon played in the inaugural 2008 A Championship season.
 They were both subsequently promoted to the League of Ireland First Division.
-In 2014 they both withdrew to make way for a single Galway team – Galway United.
+In 2014 both clubs withdrew to make way for a single Galway team – Galway F.C. – later known as Galway United.
 The senior teams of Mervue United and Salthill Devon subsequently rejoined the Galway & District League.

+The league operated a fifth division, called Division 4, until 2018.
+An Under–21 league has been in place since 2018 with the league expanding to two divisions, the U21 Premier & U21 Championship, in 2022.

+Ahead of the 2022–23 season, Division 1 was renamed the 'Championship'.
+This had a cascading effect, with Division 2 now known as 'Division 1' and Division 3 renamed to 'Division 2'.
+Since at least 2005, there has been a reserve league competition which, as of April 2025, is still in operation.

+League Pyramid

+The Competitions Committee forms a division based on the number of applications from clubs.
+The aim is to create divisions with an even number of teams, therefore the format can be subject to change each year.
+The below format has been agreed for the 2024/25 season.